 Hyperthyroidism in Cats

-The thyroid glands are located in the neck and play a vital role in regulating the body's metabolic rate.
-Hyperthyroidism is a disorder characterized by the overproduction of thyroid hormone and a subsequent increase in the metabolic rate.
-This is a common disease of older cats.
+Cats have two thyroid glands, which are located in the neck and play a vital role in regulating the body's metabolic rate.
+Hyperthyroidism is characterized by the overproduction of thyroid hormone and a subsequent increase in metabolic rate.
+This disease is common in older cats.
 Although the thyroid gland enlarges in hyperthyroidism, it is usually a benign or non-malignant change.
-Less than 2% of hyperthyroid cases involve malignant thyroid gland tumors.
+Fewer than 2% of hyperthyroid cases in cats involve malignant thyroid gland tumors.

 Are certain cats more likely to develop hyperthyroidism?

-Older cats are at increased risk for developing hyperthyroidism.
-Environmental and dietary risk factors have been investigated.
-They may predispose some cats to hyperthyroidism, although the specific mechanisms are not known.
-No individual breed is known to be at increased risk, although the Siamese appears to have a somewhat increased incidence of hyperthyroidism compared to other breeds.
+Older cats are at greater risk for developing hyperthyroidism.
+Environmental risk factors have been investigated and may predispose some cats to hyperthyroidism, although the specific mechanisms are not known.
+Exposure to high levels of dietary iodine may cause susceptible cats to develop hyperthyroidism.
+No individual breed is known to have a greater risk, although the Siamese appears to have a somewhat increased incidence of hyperthyroidism compared to other breeds.

 What are the clinical signs of hyperthyroidism?